-- 1 The purpose of this Act is: - to protect human beings, animals and the environment from abuses of gene technology; - b. to serve the welfare of human beings, animals and the environment in the application of gene technology. - 2 In particular, it shall: - a. protect the health and safety of human beings, animals and the environment; - b. conserve biological diversity and the fertility of the soil permanently;
+1 The purpose of this Act is:

+- a. to protect human beings, animals and the environment from abuses of gene technology; - b. to serve the welfare of human beings, animals and the environment in the application of gene technology. - 2 In particular, it shall: - a. protect the health and safety of human beings, animals and the environment;